ldionne/mpl11/README.md

 - [ ] Make bool.hpp lighter.
 In particular, it should probably not depend
       on integer.
 - [ ] Design a StaticConstant concept?
-- [ ] In the tutorial, when we specialize metafunction classes inside the `boost::mpl11` namespace, we don't make them boxed.
-This makes sense because they are metafunction classes, not boxes of metafunction class.
+- [ ] In the tutorial, when we specialize lifted metafunctions inside the `boost::mpl11` namespace, we don't make them boxed.
+This makes sense because they are lifted metafunctions, not boxed lifted metafunctions.
       What should we do?
 Should we
       1. Make the specializations boxed
       2. Do not take for granted that they are boxed when we use them in the